rychiu18/RC-UW_ResearchLog/Documents/ResearchPlan.md

 #### c) What is the relationship between river discharge, point of transition between fluvial and oceanic influence, and tidal asymmetry?
 	- Goals: investigate the influence of tidal phasing on regulating the along channel transition point where fluvial processes (river discharge) begins to dominate over tidal influence.

-	- Literature:
+Literature:
 	- Dynamics of Willapa Bay, Washington: a highly unsteady, partially mixed estuary (Banas et al., 2004)
 	- Compound flooding in convergent estuaries: insights from an analytical model (Familkhalili et al., 2022)
 	- Wind effects on the circulation of a geometrically-complex small estuary (Jarrin & Sutherland, 2022)
 	- High-Frequency Tide-Surge-River Interaction in Estuaries: Causes and Implications for Coastal Flooding (Spicer et al., 2019)
 	- Compounding of Sea-Level Processes During High-Tide Flooding Along the US Coastline (Li et al., 2023)
 	- Analytical and numerical analysis of tides and salinities in estuaries; part I: tidal wave propagation in convergent estuaries (Van Rijn, 2011)
 	- A Numerical Investigation of Hurricane Florence-Induced Compound Flooding in the Cape Fear Estuary Using a Dynamically Coupled Hydrological-Ocean Model (Bao et al., 2022)
 	- Reversed Lateral Circulation in a Sharp Estuarine Bend with Weak Stratification (Kranenburg et al., 2019)
 	- Wave-current interaction in Willapa Bay (Olabarrieta et al., 2011)
-		- The Tidally Averaged Momentum Balance in a Partially and Periodically Stratified Estuary (2010)
+	- The Tidally Averaged Momentum Balance in a Partially and Periodically Stratified Estuary (Stacey et al., 2010)